A Cellar Full of Soul | Preserving the legacy of Moss Side’s Reno Club

 Mixed Race Communities

-An important and often overlooked part of Manchester’s cultural history, the Reno began life in 1962 and soon became an important social haven for the city’s mixed-race communities.
-Many of its regulars came not just from Moss Side and neighbouring Hulme, but from Wythenshawe, Ancoats and many other working-class parts of the city.
+An important and often overlooked part of Manchester’s cultural history, the Reno began life in 1962 and soon became an essential social haven for the city’s mixed-race communities.
+Many of its regulars came not just from Moss Side and neighbouring Hulme but also from Wythenshawe, Ancoats, and many other working-class parts of the city.

 The Reno and Nile Club, Moss Side.